dmison/workshop/learn-html/_steps/step4-formatting-recipes.markdown

 Ok now that our homepage is looking better lets get our recipe pages looking nice.

-Lets do `traditional-cupcakes.html` first.
+Let's do `traditional-cupcakes.html` first.

 Instead of showing you the completed page I'm going to provide some direction and let you figure out the right markup.

-1. The document title should be `Traditional Cupcakes`
+1. The document title should be `Traditional Cupcakes`.
 1. `Traditional Cupcakes` in the first line should be a level 1 heading.
-Remove the line of `-`
+Remove the line of `-`.
-2. Before the level 1 header, put a link back to our `index.html` with the text of `HOME`
+2. Before the level 1 heading, put a link back to our `index.html` with the text of `HOME`.
 2. Description should be a paragraph.
-3. Make `Ingredients:` a level 2 heading the ingredients should be in an unordered list.
+3. Make `Ingredients:` a level 2 heading.
+The ingredients should be in an unordered list.
-4. `Method:` should also be a level 2 heading.
-5. The method directions should be an ordered list.
+4. `Method:` should be a level 2 heading as well, but the method directions should be an ordered list.

-Step 7 of the method is tricky.
-You can nest most things inside of list items though, including other lists.
+Step 7 of the method is trickier, right?
+The good news is, you can nest most things inside of list items - including other lists.

-They should look something like:
+When you're done, your file should look something like this:

 [SCREENSHOT]